chanzuckerberg/single-cell-explorer/dev_docs/cxg.md

 ### Corpora metadata property [TODO]

 A CXG containing a Corpora dataset WILL contain a property in the `__cxg_group_metadata__` field named `corpora`.
-The value WILL be a JSON encoded string, which in turn contains all properties defined in the [Corpora AnnData uns](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema.md#uns-dataset-metadata) container.
+The value WILL be a JSON encoded string, which in turn contains all properties defined in the [Corpora Schema 2.0.0 "uns"](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema.md#uns-dataset-metadata) AnnData container.
 The entire encoding WILL be JSON, rather than a hybrid Python/JSON encoding, but will otherwise follow the data structure defined by the AnnData Corpora encoding.

 These Corpora metadata properties WILL exist in the CXG `__cxg_group_metadata__` field named `corpora`: